apcamargo/pycoverm/README.md

 /// Parameters
 /// ----------
 /// bam_list : list
-///     Paths to input BAM files.
+///     A list of paths to input BAM files.
 /// contig_end_exclusion : int, optional
 ///     Exclude bases at the ends of reference sequences from calculation.
 ///     Default is 75.